ProboCI/probo-docs/README.md

 # Probo documentation

-The docs (will soon) live at https://docs.probo.ci.
+The docs live at https://docs.probo.ci.

 ## Contributing

-Want to contribute to the docs?
+Want to add to the docs?
 Have a fancy `.probo.yaml` file you want to show off?
 See something outdated that we missed?
-It's as simple as opening a pull request with some changes.
+Contributing is as simple as opening a pull request with some changes.

 ### Contribute documentation